rajzik/configs/packages/eslint-config/README.md

   - Enable rules for node
 - tailwind
   - Enable rules for tailwind
+- css
+  - Enable rules for CSS
+  - `import { cssTailwindConfig } from '@rajzik/eslint-config/css'` instead if you use tailwind
 - turbo
   - Enable rules for turbo
 - prettier